HOW TO Create an Application Landscape Diagram

 1. Make interview rounds with business stakeholders, business and IT users, and administrators of applications.

-2. Collect information about your applications in an Excel sheet or in an ea tool repository.
-Sometimes you can export data from a CMDB tool to start with.
+2. Collect information about your applications in an Excel sheet or an ea tool repository.
+Sometimes, you can export data from a CMDB tool.

 3. Decide on the attributes or properties you want to administer per application.
 If you have many attributes, create attribute groups and decide which (groups of) attributes only certain people have access to.
 A common list of attributes of applications is: Unique identifier, Product name, Functional name, Technical name, Description, TCO, End of life, End of contract, Supplier contacts, Supplier contract, Service level contract, Number of user licenses, Age, Platform, Operating system, Version, Maintenance costs, Replacement costs, Owner, Main purpose/usage, List of features, Main users, Supported business processes, Application status, Inventory status, Application architecture, Administrator, Location, Interfaces, Main modules, Justification, Application family, Application data.